Eritrean forces stop UN mission in Tigray, Ethiopia, aid workers tell CNN - KESQ

 By Gianluca Mezzofiore, Bethlehem Feleke and Eve Brennan, CNN

-“The mission was stopped after travelling 16km from Sheraro around Waela-Nihbi.
-Eritrean forces are in Tigray in close distance from Sheraro occupying five kebeles (neighborhoods) of Tahtay-Adiyabo woreda,” they added.
+“The mission was stopped after traveling 16km from Sheraro around Waela-Nihbi.
+Eritrean forces are in Tigray in close distance from Sheraro occupying five kebeles [neighborhoods] of Tahtay-Adiyabo woreda [district],” they added.

 “Looting, destructing infrastructures, raping are continued.
 Eritrean forces are committing all forms of violations in the villages including denying humanitarian access to those areas,” they said.